jenkinsci/azure-keyvault-plugin/README.md

 #### Secret Labels

-The Azure Key Vault Plugin provides the ability to filter which secrets are set via the Azure Key Vault Credentials Provider Plugin.
+You can filter which secrets are visible to the credentials provider.
 By default, the plugin will load all secrets stored within the Key Vault.
-However, your Key Vault may be the Secret Source for multiple applications, or contains system information for your deployment environment not needed directly by Jenkins.
+However, your Key Vault may be the Secret Source for multiple applications, or contains secrets not needed directly by Jenkins.
 To filter out secrets from being set, add a System Property or Environment Variable:

 **Via System Property**: